moussetc/mattermost-plugin-giphy/README.md

 1. In Mattermost, go to **Main Menu > Plugin Marketplace**.
 2. Search for the "GIF Commands" plugin, then click **Install** to install it.
 3. Once the installation is completed, click **Configure**.
 This will take you to System Console to configure the plugin.
-4. Choose if you want to use Gfycat (default), GIPHY or Tenor (both of which requires an API key, see below).
+4. Choose if you want to use GIPHY (default) or Tenor (both of which requires an API key, see below).
-5. **If you've chosen Giphy or Tenor, configure the API key** as explained on the configuration page.
+5. **Configure the Giphy or Tenor API key** as explained on the configuration page.
 6. You can also configure the following settings :
     - display style (non-collapsable embedded image or collapsable full URL preview)
     - rendition style (GIF size, quality, etc.)
-    - rating (not available for Gfycat)
+    - rating
-    - language (not available for Gfycat, nor for Giphy if random is activated)
+    - language (not available for Giphy if random is activated)
-    - random (true random is only available for Giphy (but); for Tenor and Gfycat, the random only applies to the current page of results, meaning you'll need to use Shuffle until a new page of results is loaded in order to see new results even in random mode)
+    - random (true random is only available for Giphy; for Tenor, the random only applies to the current page of results, meaning you'll need to use Shuffle until a new page of results is loaded in order to see new results even in random mode)
 7. **Activate the plugin** in the `System Console > Plugins Management > Management` page

 If you are running Mattermost 5.15 or earlier, do not have the Plugin Marketplace enabled or want to install a release that was not published to the Marketplace, follow these steps: